looran/blinkiki/README.md

-# blinkiki - measure power consumption from EDF grid meter
+# blinkiki - report power consumption from EDF grid meter

-blinkiki create graphs of your power consumption by counting the orange blink LED on your EDF grid meter (Linky or previous generation).
+blinkiki create graphs of your power consumption by counting the orange blink LED on your EDF grid meter, whether it is a Linky or a previous generation one (but not the rotary version).

 The blinkiki sensor counts the blinks every 5 seconds and reports the count over Wifi or Bluetooth to a server running on a PC.
 The server provides power consumption graphs and logs to a web browser.